 Given the repeated mention of Kai-as in our mapping research, as well as of memories of playing |gaidi and arudi there, an idea started to bubble up amongst our mapping research team.
 This was to try and support the Hoanib Cultural Group to return to Kai-as to play their |gaidi and arudi.

 Kai-as is now in an area to which access is restricted.
 Facilitating this event meant gaining support from a number of organisations in the area to permit the Hoanib Cultural Group to return to Kai-as.
-I would like to thank Save the Rhino Trust, the Namidaman Traditional Authority, the Sesfontein Conservancy and manager of Palmwag Lodge Mr Kapoi Kasoana, for enabling this heritage event.
+I would like to thank Save the Rhino Trust, the Namidaman Traditional Authority, the Sesfontein Conservancy and manager of Palmwag Lodge Mr Kapoi Kasoana, for enabling this cultural heritage event.